惯性聚合 高效追踪和阅读你感兴趣的博客、新闻、科技资讯

 Luci Stanesc · 2026-05-21 · via Ubuntu blog

 A local privilege escalation (LPE) security vulnerability in the Linux kernel, codename “PinTheft,” was publicly disclosed on May 19, 2026.
 The vulnerability was fixed in the mainline Linux kernel tree.
 A proof-of-concept exploit was published along with public disclosure.
-The vulnerability does not have a CVE ID assigned at the moment; other discovering teams may have given this issue other names.
+This has been assigned the CVE ID CVE-2026-43494; other discovering teams may have given this issue other names.
 Ubuntu installations are only impacted if they use RDS (Reliable Datagram Sockets), a protocol generally used for high-performance computing (HPC).
 The default Ubuntu configuration disables the automatic loading of the module affected by this vulnerability.
+Linux kernel package updates that fix the vulnerability are available.

 The vulnerability is a reference count bug that allows poisoning the page cache with malicious contents, similar to Copy Fail (CVE-2026-31431) or Dirty COW (CVE-2016-5195).

-The vulnerability does not have a CVSS score assigned yet.
-Canonical assesses the vulnerability to have a CVSS 3.1 score of 7.8, corresponding to a High severity.
+The vulnerability has been assigned a CVSS 3.1 score of 7.8, corresponding to a High severity.
+Prior to the CVSS score being published, Canonical had assessed the vulnerability identically, with a CVSS 3.1 score of 7.8.
 The Ubuntu Priority assigned is Medium, the local privilege escalation to root from unprivileged users is balanced against the default configuration of Ubuntu being safe against this issue.
 Ubuntu uses a /etc/modprobe.d/blacklist-rare-network.conf configuration file that disables rarely used network protocols, including the affected RDS.

 Impact